Grace Annand – firstname.lastname@example.org

-I have been teaching yoga in Uckfield for 14 years and now I am running a yoga studio.
+I have been teaching yoga in Uckfield for 15 years and now my dream has come true – we have a yoga studio.
+20 years ago I went to my first yoga class and in 1999 I spent 6 months in India staying in ashrams, going to classes every day and learning as much as possible about yoga.
+In 2004 I completed teacher training with the Pranava school and then I studied the diploma with BWY.
 I call my classes ordinary yoga – there is a philosophical theme each week, focus on breathing well, moving our body and connecting to the self .
 We come together to practice, each person exploring their personal source of wisdom to create a balanced, complete and happy life.
 Yoga practice is a tool to help us develop our awareness and being together with others on same path can support and inspire us, please join us you will be very welcome.

 My yoga journey began in my teens (over 40 years ago) and I am fortunate to have been taught many different systems of yoga.
 I qualified to teach in 2004 and I will never stop learning as yoga is constantly evolving which I find fascinating.
 My class includes some of the most beneficial aspects of my favourite styles paying attention to maintaining a healthy spine and overall rejuvenation.
 It incorporates a flowing series of postures following the breath, moving with awareness and mental focus.
 I like to draw attention to subtle, anatomical details to avoid injury and sometimes include face yoga.
 Backgound healing music aids the de-stressing process so you emerge relaxed and revitalised.

 My motivation to move from attending a weekly yoga class to training as a teacher was a desire to share with others the benefit I gained from yoga.
 Especially in using the breath to remain calm, controlling stress and anxiety.